MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-customize.md

 The main reason to customize your process is to support tracking and monitoring progress, reporting on key metrics, and meeting specific business requirements.
 In this article you'll learn about select process customizations you can make and why you might want to make them to support your SAFe® practices.
 Most of these customizations are optional.

-Specifically, you'll learn how Azure Boards supports SAFe® practices by enabling you to perform the following customizations.
+Specifically, you'll learn how Azure Boards supports SAFe® practices through the following operations.

 >[!div class="checklist"]
 > - Customize work item types or add custom work item types